Saucony Excursion TR9 Review Facts

 As mentioned above, the Excursion TR9 gets good traction on a variety of trails because of the sticky rubber on the outsole as well as the lugs.
 It works well on both dry and wet surfaces.
 Overall, this is a shoe works well in all types of weather

 and terrain.
-This traction along with the support make it perfect for fast packing or hiking.
+This traction along with the support makes it perfect for fast packing or hiking.

 The Excursion TR9 is not a flexible shoe.
 Reviewers stated that it is stiffer than the previous version, most likely because of the additional cushioning.
-However, the stability it provides on technical trails as well as the solid cushioning are what make this shoe shine off road.
+However, the stability it provides on technical trails, as well as the solid cushioning, are what makes this shoe shine offroad.

 for runners with high arches or who underpronate.
 The arch support is plentiful underfoot.
 The cushioning as well as stiff design secure the foot into place, making sure the runner does not slide in the shoe while on the trails.